VladKochetov007/quick_trade/docs/docs/quick_trade/utils.md

 ## assert_logger

 Decorator.
-If AssertionError was called, then first the error is written to the log with the "critical" level, and then the program stops.
+If an AssertionError has been called, first the error is logged with the "critical" level and then the program stops.

 ## get_diff

-Function for getting the price movement from the current one to TP or SL.
+Function for getting the price movement from the current price to TP or SL.

 | param  | type | description |
 | :---: | :---: | :---: |